ibm-cloud-docs/discovery/index.md

 {{site.data.keyword.attribute-definition-list}}

-# About Discovery
+# About Discovery v1
 {: #about}

+{{site.data.keyword.discoveryfull}} v1 is deprecated.
+As of 1 October 2021, you cannot create new v1 instances.
+Lite or Advanced plan service instances are {{site.data.keyword.discoveryshort}} v1 instances, as are service instances that you created with a Premium plan before 16 July 2020.
+Existing v1 service instances are supported until 11 July 2023.
+Any v1 instances that still exist on that date will be deleted.
+Migrate your solutions to use {{site.data.keyword.discoveryshort}} v2 before 11 July 2023.
+For more information, see the [{{site.data.keyword.discoveryshort}} v2 documentation](/docs/discovery-data?topic=discovery-data-version-choose){: external}.
+{: deprecated}

-{{site.data.keyword.discoveryfull}} makes it possible to rapidly build cognitive, cloud-based exploration applications that unlock actionable insights hidden in unstructured data — including your own proprietary data, as well as public and third-party data.
+{{site.data.keyword.discoveryshort}} makes it possible to rapidly build cognitive, cloud-based exploration applications that unlock actionable insights hidden in unstructured data — including your own proprietary data, as well as public and third-party data.
 {: shortdesc}

-This documentation applies to {{site.data.keyword.discoveryshort}} service instances that you create with a Lite or an Advanced plan, or that you created with a Premium plan before 16 July 2020.
-For more information about features in Premium plan instances created on or after 16 July 2020, and in Plus (including Plus Trial) plan instances, see [these docs](/docs/discovery-data?topic=discovery-data-about){: external}.
-{: important}

 ![Discovery architecture diagram](images/about-discovery1.png)